 Even though many trainees use the bench press for building power and mass in the upper body, we can safely say that the standing barbell shoulder press is the basic movement for the development of a powerful top.
 It’s way better than the bench press for building upper body mass and strength and as you’ll see, the standing shoulder press has more benefits.

-The main standing shoulder press benefits :
+Standing shoulder press benefits :

 1. Prevention of injuries.
 Standing barbell shoulder press strengthens your shoulder girdle.
 A strong shoulder girdle prevents smaller injuries to the shoulders from other exercises and movements.